UtrechtUniversity/summer-fair/README.md

 # summer-fair

-Intergrating existing data sets on transmission experiments by using semantic web technologies
+This software integrates existing data sets on transmission experiments by using semantic web technologies

+Data sets on transmission experiments may vary in format, structure, syntax and semantics.
+It is difficult to combine these heterogeneous data sets, for example, to do reanalysis and meta-analysis.
+For this reason we developed an [ontology](/src/create_ontology/map_ontology/trans_ont.owl).
+This shared vocabulary describes the main concepts and relations in the domain of transmission.
+By mapping existing data sets to the concepts in the ontology, the data sets can be combined.
+The mapped data sets are represented as linked data triples.

 ## Getting started